Avivbens/alfredo/projects/packages/text-transformer/README.md

 - Tones: Change the tone of the text be giving input
 - Summarize: Summarize the text to be more concise
 - Explain: Explain the text in a more understandable way
+- Commit Styling: Format commit messages to be more readable

 ## Usage